happyputi/BDF-manual-en-new/source/guide/FirstExample.rst

 First Example: RHF Calculation of :math:`\ce{H2O}` Molecule
 ================================================
 Hartree-Fock is the most fundamental algorithm in quantum chemistry.
-In this section, we will guide users through a Hartree-Fock calculation of a water molecule using BDF, analyzing input and output information.
-We first present the concise input for BDF.
-To help users understand the difference between BDF's concise and advanced input modes, we also provide the corresponding advanced input file for each concise input.
+In this section, we will guide users performing a Hartree-Fock calculation of a water molecule using BDF.
+The input and output of BDF will be analysised.
+We first present the easy input for BDF.
+To help users understand the difference between BDF's easy and advanced input modes, we also provide the corresponding advanced input file for each easy input.
+Notice that the easy input of BDF is still in developing.
+At present, the adavanced input mode is usually used.

 Preparing Input
 -------------------------------------------------------